-You need to discuss with the section leader about joining that section and then register with your District Young Leader section (ACC Explorers, Graham Proctor, can help you with this).
+You need to discuss with the section leader about joining that section and then register with your District Young Leader section (ACC Explorers, Amelia Riley, can help you with this).
 You will then need to complete your Modules A to K but only Module A is Mandatory (it is also mandatory for Duke of Edinburgh volunteers).

 Attend the Young Leader training modules

 In each district these will be run differently either in a block or on a monthly basis and are usually district-led.
 There are 11 modules to complete and each one is designed to give you as much experience of leadership as possible.